stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

                                           .groupBy(1)
                                           // compute sum of the first field .aggregate(SUM, 0)
-                                          // compute average of the third field .and(AVG, 2);
+                                          // compute minimum of the third field .and(MIN, 2);
 ```

-To apply multiple aggregations on a DataSet it is necessary to use the `.and()` function after the first aggregate, that means `.aggregate(SUM, 0).and(AVG, 2)` produces the sum of field 0 and the average of field 2 of the original DataSet.
+To apply multiple aggregations on a DataSet it is necessary to use the `.and()` function after the first aggregate, that means `.aggregate(SUM, 0).and(MIN, 2)` produces the sum of field 0 and the minimum of field 2 of the original DataSet.
-In contrast to that `.aggregate(SUM, 0).aggregate(AVG, 2)` will apply an aggregation on an aggregation.
-In the given example it would produce the average of field 2 after calculating the sum of field 0 grouped by field 1.
+In contrast to that `.aggregate(SUM, 0).aggregate(MIN, 2)` will apply an aggregation on an aggregation.
+In the given example it would produce the minimum of field 2 after calculating the sum of field 0 grouped by field 1.

-**Note:** Right now, aggregation functions are type preserving.
-This means that for example computing the average of Integer values will yield an Integer value, i.e., the result is rounded.
-The set of aggregation functions will be extended in the future.
+**Note:** The set of aggregation functions will be extended in the future.

 ### Reduce on full DataSet